sebilune/cells-sim/README.md

 ### Emergence

 The often organic looking patterns you see are not explicitly designed.
 They are **emergent properties** of the algorithm.
 The simple, local interaction rules, when applied simultaneously to thousands of particles, give rise to complex, self-organizing global structures.
 Depending on the (random) rule set, you can witness behaviors analogous to flocking, cellular division, predator-prey dynamics, and the formation of stable, complex "organisms."
-This simulation serves as a powerful illustration of how complexity can arise from simplicity, a fundamental concept in chaos theory and artificial life.
+Cellular automata like this show how complexity can arise from simplicity, a fundamental concept in chaos theory and artificial life.

 <!-- TODO: Add a gallery of screenshots here showcasing different emergent patterns from different random rule sets.
 For example, one showing tight clusters, one showing swirling galaxies, and one showing filament-like structures. -->

-The simulation is powered by a custom GLSL (OpenGL Shading Language) implementation of the "Clusters" algorithm.
-The core of the simulation runs on the GPU, allowing for a massive number of particles to be processed in real-time.

 The simulation consists of two main shaders:

 - **Step Shader:** This shader is responsible for updating the position and velocity of each particle based on a set of rules.
 These rules define the attraction and repulsion forces between different types of particles.
 - **Render Shader:** This shader is responsible for rendering the particles to the screen.
 It uses the particle positions and types to draw each particle with its corresponding color.

-The simulation customizable, many parameters are adjustable such as the number of particles, the rules of interaction, and the physics.
+The simulation is customizable, many parameters are adjustable such as the number of particles, the rules of interaction, and the physics.

 ## Usage

 The simulation can be controlled using the settings panel, in the top-right corner of the screen.
-The following settings can be adjusted:
+The following can be adjusted:

-- **Overlay:** Toggles the visibility of the overlay, which displays the simulation's performance metrics.
+- **Overlay:** Toggles the visibility of the overlay, which displays the UI excluding for the settings and theme button.
+- **Analytics:** Controls the visibility of the current rules and physics tables at the bottom left of the screen.
 - **Population:** Controls the number of particles in the simulation.
 - **Physics:** Controls the physical properties of the simulation.
 You can adjust parameters such as: